Skip to main content

 General Information

 The NAIC is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
-State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
+State boards of accountancy have final authority on the acceptance of courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.NASBARegistry.org.

 How to earn a continuing education certificate at the Insurance Summit